captionpoint/captionpoint-plays/EAST-TEXAS-HOT-LINKS.md

 ## ADOLPH:
 Same difference.

 ---

+[Door Slams]

+---

 ## DELMUS:
 I’m buyin’ everybody in here a drink!
 Especially you XL.
 How ‘bout that!?

 ---

+[Phone jingles from coin being put in]

+---

-Well how ‘bout everybody chippin’ in to buy me a drink?... or somethin’?
+Well how ‘bout everybody chippin’ in to buy me a drink?

+---

+... or somethin’?

+---

+[Door Slams]

 ---